Heavy-Vehicle-Networking-At-U-Tulsa/CAN-Logger-3/serverless/README.md

 Components CLI: 1.4.0
 ```

+Since we are writing in Python, please be sure to include the Requirements.
+`sls plugin install -n serverless-python-requirements`

 ## Getting a Serverless Project Started
 Be sure to have completed the installation so AWS-CLI, NodeJS, and Serverless are installed.
 Also, be sure your environment variables have the AWS credentials for the serverless-admin role.